kpuka/SIMAH/_portfolio/7 Risk Difference, Relative Risk, and Odds Ratio.md

 The use and interpretations of risk difference (RD), relative risk (RR) and odds ratio (OR).
 RD, RR, and OR provide an estimate (with confidence interval) for the relationship between a  binary outcome ("yes" or "no") and other variables.  <!--more-->

 # Introduction
-- The relationship between a binary outcome (e.g. yes vs. no) and other variables may be expressed through risk difference (RD), relative risk (RR) and odds ratio (OR)
-  - Measures of RD, RR, and OR should always be reported with confidence intervals
+The relationship between a binary outcome (e.g. yes vs. no) and other variables may be expressed through risk difference, relative risk and odds ratio.
+These measures are described below and should always be reported with confidence intervals.

-- 'Risk' refers to the probability of having a disease or some outcome
-  - RD and RR are used to compare the risk among two or more groups
+'Risk' refers to the probability of having a disease or some outcome.
+Risk difference and relative risk are used to compare the risk among two or more groups.

+$$Risk = \frac{number of people with disease/outome}{total number of people}$$

-- 'Odds' refers to the probability that the event of interest occurs to the probability that it does not
-  - E.g. the odds that a single throw of a die will produce a six (for example) are 1 to 5, or 1/5
-  - OR is used to compare the odds among two or more groups
+'Odds' refers to the probability that the event of interest occurs to the probability that it does not.
+For example, the odds that a single throw of a die will produce a six (for example) are 1 to 5, or 1/5.
+The odds ratio is used to compare the odds among two or more groups.

-$$ Risk = \frac{number of people with disease/outome}{total number of people}$$

 $$Odds = \frac{umber of people with disease/outome}{umber of people without disease/outome} $$